 Dominic Kakolobango "Habari Za Kwetu" (Sonodisc, 1996)

-Dominic Kakolobango "African Acoustic" (Africassette, 1999)
+Dominic Kakolobango "African Acoustic" (Africassette Records, 1999)

 (Produced by Dominic Kakolobango & Elijah Wald)

 Gentle, gorgeous acoustic music from a modern disciple of Congolese guitarist Jean-Bosco Mwenda.
 Playing with traditional accompaniment, including old soda pop bottles for percussion, Kakolobango adds his own nuances and additional layers to the template created by older master musicians such as Mwenda and Losta Abelo; with the modern production, this seems somehow richer and more ornate, but no less in touch with the musical roots of the earlier recordings.
-American author-muscian Elijah Wald plays second guitar, although his role is not simply to play rhythm -- the two improvise and intertwine their melodies in a dazzling, playful set, with Wald adding a more distinctly blues-based sensibility.
-They plug in and play electric, as well, and that's lovely, cheerful stuff, too -- the kind of music that makes you glad to be alive.
+American author-musician Elijah Wald plays second guitar, although his role is not simply to play rhythm -- the two improvise and intertwine their melodies in a dazzling, playful set, with Wald adding a more distinctly blues-based sensibility.
+They plug in and play electric, as well, and that's nice, cheerful stuff, too -- the kind of music that makes you glad to be alive.
 Recommended!

-Kanda Bongo Man "Amour Fou" (Hannibal, 1988)
+Kanda Bongo Man "Amour Fou" (Hannibal Records, 1988)

 Some of the finest West Africa soukous dance music ever recorded.
 Wedding his light, playful vocal style and nimble, bouncy rhythms to the astonishing guitar work of lead guitarist Diblo Dibala, Kenyan superstar Kanda Bongo Man created some of the loveliest, most undeniably fun music you'll ever hear.
 At first blush, the production sounds too slick, in the archetypal "Parisian" style, but any reservations in that regard will instantly be washed away once the melody and rhythm kick in and take ahold of your head...
 This is music that will get your toes tapping and will stick in your head for days to come.
 Dibala's contributions are immeasurably gratifying, as he transforms the simplest of sounds into jaw-dropping marathon runs, repeating melodies and improvising new, tightly-woven patterns at a breakneck pace.
 The musicianship is stunning, but it all sounds so effortless and mellow...
 This is certainly one of the band's best records, well worth checking out!

-Kanda Bongo Man "Kwassa Kwassa" (Hannibal, 1988)
+Kanda Bongo Man "Kwassa Kwassa" (Hannibal Records, 1988)

 Another great record from this Kenyan crew...
 The first few tracks are of a piece with the earlier Amour Fou album -- giddy, propulsive, lightning-fast yet completely relaxed, dreamily lulling and totally addictive.
 I found myself less interested in some of the later tracks, though, which indulge in more cloying or clunky pop arrangements, and the more space that opens up around the guitar, the more likely you are to hear the '80s-style synthesizer, with an airy, artificial tone that reminds me of the kind of '80s synth-pop that I loathe.
 (Don't get me wrong: the music on this record is mostly quite fine, there are just a few production touches I'm not fond of...)
 Still, the good songs are amazingly good, and if you liked his other records, you'll want to check this one out, too.
 This was the last album recorded with guitarist Diblo Dibala and, once again, they made great use of his considerable talents.
 Recommended!

-Kanda Bongo Man "Zing Zong" (Hannibal, 1991)
+Kanda Bongo Man "Zing Zong" (Hannibal Records, 1991)

 I haven't heard this one yet, but I hear it's on a par with Amour Fou and Kwassa Kwassa, which means I'll be keeping my eyes open for a copy to call my own... someday!

-Moussa Kanoute "Dance Of The Kora" (Rhino, 1996)
+Moussa Kanoute "Dance Of The Kora" (Rhino Records, 1996)

 Pape Kanoute "Griot From Senegal" (Arc Music, 2003)